svanve/pokemon-quiz/README.md

 </div>

 **What does this application do?**
-  - Challenges Pokémon fans though little questions which they would have to answer to in a small amount of time.
+  - Challenges Pokémon fans though little questions which they would have to answer to in a small amount of time (at the moment the few exisiting questions are only symbolic placeholders).
   - This is my final graduation project at SAE Institute Munich.
 The idea was to gain and proof knowledge in developing single-page-applications.
-At this point the app handles not all the functions which its marketing concept suggests.
-  - The concept of the web app is as follows: by winning challenges, the user receives money in the game, which they can use to buy Pokéballs to obtain new Pokémon.
+  - Concept: by winning challenges, the user receives money in the game, which they can use to buy Pokéballs to obtain new Pokémon.
 Higher level Pokémon allow more difficult challenges to be set for the community.
 The more difficult the challenge, the higher the monetary reward.

 **What technologies does it use and why?**
   - Webserver: `Apache v2.4.52` as the webserver because it's free, popular and open source.